nagasudhirpulla/taming_python/blog/skills/oauth_intro.md

 ## OAuth 2.0 Flows
 * OAuth 2.0 Flow is the process of authorizing or authenticating a user or application.
-* There are multiple flows to support scenarios like machine-to-machine, backend web applications, Single Page Apps (SPAs), input constrained devices etc.
+* There are multiple flows in OAuth 2.0 specification as listed below to support scenarios like machine-to-machine, backend web applications, Single Page Apps (SPAs), input constrained devices etc.
+	*
+	*

 ### References